enormandeau/space_is_money/README.md

 # Space is Money
-Tools to manage disk space usage on *NIX systems
+Tools to manage disk space usage on \*NIX systems, including the powerfull **ncdu**, and how to use them.

 ## How much space is available
 ```bash